 - Association of Official Agricultural Chemists (AOAC)

-Experience: When buying a product to feel better, buy from a brand that supports it's customers with good service, easy checkout, and simple returns.
+Customer Experience: When buying a product to feel better, buy from a brand that supports its customers with good service, easy checkout, and simple returns.

 Potency: Contains 80 milligrams of CBD per dropper

-Unique, differentiating features for product: Comes in a hemp seed oil or coconut MCT oil base; 100% natural; Free of pesticides and preservatives; Only 0.3% THC; Made in U.S.A; Vegan; Gluten-free
+What we like: Comes in a hemp seed oil or coconut MCT oil base; 100% natural; free of pesticides and preservatives; only 0.3% THC; made in U.S.A; vegan; gluten-free.

 Why buy: We like this product because it's free of artificial flavors or sweeteners and contains a dropper to ensure accurate dosing.
 The high concentration may be best for people who have been using CBD for a while or require a higher daily dosage.
 Be sure to check out the in-depth customer reviews on the website to learn what real people have to say about Spruce.
 This brand supports its customers.

-Unique, differentiating features for product: Has a fractionated MCT coconut oil base; Uses U.S. Hemp Authority-certified non-GMO industrial hemp grown in the U.S.A.; Supports natural farming practices
+What we like: Has a fractionated MCT coconut oil base; uses U.S. Hemp Authority-certified non-GMO industrial hemp grown in the U.S.A.; supports natural farming practices.